Seixal, Madeira, Portugal

 We realize, however, that the tourist prestige of Madeira, which for several years has been elected “Best Island Destination in the World”, the attraction of the black sand beach and the access facilitated by the tunnels now take many more visitors there and from the four corners of the world.

-Simultaneously, the atrocious reality in which Venezuela has been living and the violence in South Africa, have made many Madeiran emigrants return.
+At the same time, the atrocious reality in which the Venezuela and violence in South Africa, have made many Madeiran emigrants return.

 Even though they no longer speak Portuguese, some open small businesses with which they seek to remake their lives.
 Even if they lack the big profits from other stops.